Plans for Ellis Park extension in Owensboro in question

 Mayor Watson says he believes the city commission not amending the smoking ban for the facility may have been the nail in the coffin.

+“Churchill Downs Incorporated has shifted plans for the previously-announced Owensboro facility and we are still evaluating new locations that will better enable us to create a premier entertainment destination for all residents of the region,” said a Churchill Downs spokesperson in a statement.
+“We look forward to creating hundreds of jobs, driving significant economic activity and partnering with the community in which we ultimately choose to develop our Ellis Park extension facility.”

-He tells us it’s tough to balance public health with economic development.
-The mayor adds that it’s possible Churchill could look at building elsewhere in Daviess County.
+The mayor tells us it’s tough to balance public health with economic development.

+“i was prepared to do whatever i could do to get them in the Penny’s building. we even looked at deannexing the building itself and there was no appetite for that either. i hate it.”

+With a wide selection of horse racing machines, simulcast betting, a viewing area, and a new race and sports themed restaurant, Churchill Downs says they are still hopeful that a new location can be found in Daviess County.
+However, the future of the JC Penny site remains up in the air.